-Italian law does not allow for punitive damage to be awarded in the field of product liability and in that of tort liability.
+Italian law does not allow for punitive damage to be awarded in the fields of product liability and tort liability.
 Compensation is allowed only as restoration of damage actually suffered; in accordance with Italian traditional legal theories, any damage not aimed at fully compensating the injured party for distress actually suffered (ie, punitive or exemplary damages) is not permitted.
-Some scholars and some legal provisions, in specific areas, are to some extent in support of allowing not strictly compensatory damages.
+Some scholars and some legal provisions, in specific areas, are to some extent in support of allowing damages that are not strictly compensatory.

-In 2017 the Court of Cassation, without any will to introduce such institute into the Italian legal system, conceded a slight opening in favour of 'punitive damages' (Judgment No. 16601 of 2017).
-This opening was, however, limited to a very specific case, that is to say recognition in Italy of a foreign judgment ordering the losing party to pay 'punitive damages'.
-By its decision, the Court of Cassation clarified that punitive damage is not per se incompatible with the Italian legal order and with the nature and function of tort liability under the Italian law.
-The Court found that when the award of punitive damage is included in a foreign judgment issued in accordance with the foreign national law, and the Italian judge is called to enforce such judgment, the institute of punitive damage is not incompatible with national public policy (in light of an EU-oriented evolution of the notion of public policy).
+In 2017 the Court of Cassation, without any intention of introducing such a feature into the Italian legal system, conceded a slight opening in favour of 'punitive damages' (Judgment No. 16601 of 2017).
+This opening was, however, limited to a very specific case, that is to say, recognition in Italy of a foreign judgment ordering the losing party to pay 'punitive damages'.
+By its decision, the Court of Cassation clarified that punitive damages are not per se incompatible with the Italian legal order and with the nature and function of tort liability under Italian law.
+The Court found that when the award of punitive damages is included in a foreign judgment issued in accordance with the foreign national law, and the Italian judge is called to enforce such judgment, punitive damages are not incompatible with national public policy (in light of an EU-oriented evolution of the notion of public policy).

-For completeness, when the judge orders the losing party to the proceedings to do something, upon request of the adverse party, he or she can also provide for a penalty for any subsequent violation of such an order and for any delay in complying with the order.
-The judge evaluates at his or her discretion whether this penalty is appropriate given the peculiarity of the case.
+For completeness, when the judge orders the losing party to the proceedings to do something, upon request of the adverse party he or she can also provide for a penalty for any subsequent violation of such an order and for any delay in complying with the order.
+The judge evaluates at his or her discretion whether this penalty is appropriate given the specifics of the case.
 The judge determines the amount of the penalty on the basis of the value of the dispute, the nature of the obligation that is the subject matter of the order, the damage that may be suffered by the winning party if the aforesaid obligation is not performed, and any other relevant facts.
 This is in fact an additional penalty that may be inflicted on the party that fails to voluntary perform their obligations under the court order.